feralCode0x/feralCode0x/README.md

 · Web3 · Ethers · Remix · Go · PostgreSQL · Mongodb · Cast · Linux · Html · Css

 ## Skills
-· Dapp's Descentrilize aplications like dexes, troken, token crowdsale, staking in solidity, rust, golang
+· Dapp's Descentrilize aplications like dexes, troken, token crowdsale, bridges, staking, in solidity

 · Core Blockchain in golang and rust creating your own cryptocurrency blockchain and proof of work and proof of stake systems